vojtechmares-archives/vojtechmares.com/content/_index.md

 ## // My name is Vojtech Mares

-I'm from Czech Republic and I am software engineer, freelancer and devops consultant.
-I am fluent in English (C1).
-I have been programming professionaly for about three years.
+I'm from Prague, Czech Republic and I am DevOps and Software engineer.

-Mostly I work on backend, but frontend is not new to me.
-I write web apps in PHP.
-On the other hand, I would love to write Go or Java for production.
-Personaly I am a fan of Vue.js.
-I love cloud approach, create computing (and other) resources as you need them and destroy them when you no longer do.

-Also, I do not write as much code as I did a year ago, because I am helping companies to get started with DevOps practices as a third party consultant.
-In a few weeks I will be kicking off my first training on Git and GitLab CI.
+_I can't wait to attend this years KubeCon Europe!_

+Currently I work for [GLAMI](https://www.glami.cz/) as MLOps/DevOps engineer.
+We run workload on Kubernetes and we are in the process of migrating everything to Kubernetes including training of ML models.

+I really like DevOps, Kubernetes and along the way I fell in love with Golang.